 Since 2010 she has exhibited at the London Art Fair with TAG Fine Arts and since 2013 she has been invited to participate in group shows at Eleven Gallery (London) and to show with them at Photo London in 2015 and 2016.

 Johnston’s photographic work has appeared in several magazines and online publications, notably in LensCulture.
-One of her recent photographs was selected by Humble Arts Foundation for their online exhibition “Winter Pictures” and another image was used by Harpers Bazar’s as a cover photo for their ‘Best Places to Ski’ supplement.
+One of her recent photographs was selected by Humble Arts Foundation for their online exhibition “Winter Pictures” and another image was used by Harpers Bazar’s as a cover photo for their ‘Best Places to Ski’ supplement and by Porter Magazine for their Winter 2019 edition.

 In March 2018, Johnston’s photograph ‘Iceberg’ was selected by the New York Times to illustrate their article ‘23 Art Exhibitions to View in NYC this weekend’ as well as their piece ‘Art Treasures That Won’t Break the Bank’.